 In Turin, the former capital of Italy, we find the Teatro Regio di Torino.
-It was built in 1740 and, as the royal theater, it attracted audience members internationally.
+It was built in 1740 and it attracted audience members internationally.
 Napoleon was often a spectator during his Italian campaigns, and it has always been a gathering spot for the most influential people of Europe.
 As seems to be the fate of theaters in Italy, it was destroyed by a fire in 1936 and for four decades lay idle.
 However, since it was rebuilt in 1973 the Teatro Regio has been delivering important operas, right up there with its Italian counterparts.

 In all honesty this theater is not really special when compared to what other Italian cities feature.
 Built in 1880, it will probably never be remembered to be to a focal point in the life of Rome, as much as La Scala is in Milan, because even if it is the official opera house of the capital, Rome itself offers some strong valid alternatives like the modern auditorium and the fabulous set at Caracalla's, which actually since 1937 became the summer home for the Teatro dell' Opera, virtually featuring outdoors what the theater would have offered indoor.
 That site hosted in 1990 the very first concert of the three tenors Pavarotti, Domingo and Carreras initiating a series of concerts that would have touched the entire world.